 Summary of the Rights of Recipients of Mental Health Services

 This is a summary of your rights as a recipient of community based services under the Rights of Recipients of Mental Health Services.
-You have a right to obtain a full copy of the rights from this agency or from the Department of Health and Human Services, Substance Abuse and Mental Health Services, 11 State House Station-41 Anthony Ave., Augusta, Maine 04330,
+You have a right to obtain a full copy of the rights from this agency or from the Department of Health and Human Services, Behavioral Health, 11 State House Station-41 Anthony Ave., Augusta, Maine 04330,

 Tel # (207) 287-2595, TTY Users: Dial 711 (Maine Relay).
 If you are deaf or do not understand English, an interpreter will be made available to you so that you can understand your rights.

 1. Basic Rights: You have the same civil, human, and legal rights which all citizens have.
 You have a right to be treated with courtesy and full respect for your individuality and dignity.